tideland/gocells/README.md

 - **Simple Processor** allows to not implement a behavior but only use one function for event processing.
 - **Ticker** emits tick events in a defined interval.
+- **Waiter** sets the payload of the first received event to a payload waiter.

 [![GoDoc](https://godoc.org/github.com/tideland/gocells/behaviors?status.svg)](https://godoc.org/github.com/tideland/gocells/behaviors)